samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 React is also a super strong library (and a great alternative for this job).
 However, I have OCD (Obsessive-Compulsive Disorder) issues with HTML elements being added into JavaScript files.
 Just like many people have issues with their different foods touching one another on their plate.

-Lastly, we have Vue.js, which is also a very strong and popular framework.
+Lastly, there is Vue.js, which is also a very strong and popular framework.
 As of now, I cannot tell you a technical reason to choose Angular over Vue.js.
 One thing I know, though, is that Angular still is much more popular and well supported than Vue.js.
 However, I started out with Angular and Angular does the job for me.

 Either way, Angular is another project backed by Google, much like Golang.
 This framework has sprouted from it's old brother AngularJS, which was **THE** JavaScript framework a few years ago.
 The new Angular is not as popular, which I think there are a few reasons for.
 For example, nowadays there is more competition, mainly with React and Vue.js.
 Also, there were a lot of breaking changes during the first Angular versions released (even when no breaking changes were supposed to be published).
 And, the last reason (which causes a lot of confusion) is the versioning convention.